 Before submitting a withdrawal request, Client must understand that the withdrawal is subjected to certain chances of rejection.
 The Client further understand that the rejection may cause delay the process extensively.
 Under rare circumstance, the process could delay up to 4 weeks until the fund is reflected on the Client's bank account.

-If the Client received a rejection notice from the Client's recipient bank, the Client can create a support ticket (email to support@lykke.vu) to raise the issue.
+If the Client received a rejection notice from the Client's recipient bank, the Client can create a support ticket (email to support@lykke.com.cy) to raise the issue.

 Once a support ticket is received, our Account Department will wait for the rejection notice from our sending bank before taking further action.
 Our Account Department will follow up with the Client via only the support ticket.